 Explain the need for good personal skin care?

 Hands hygiene is critical to help control and prevent the spread of microorganism, this can also end up putting mega stress on hands, the hands can become dry or irritable with the frequent cleaning and scrubbing.
-And antimicrobial cleaners can often be more drying to your hands, and sanitizing gels containing alcohol that can strip the skin’s naturally moisturizing oils, every time after washing your hands or using the hand sanitizer gel, it is important to use a moisturizing cream.
+And antimicrobial cleaners can often be more drying to your hands, and sanitizing gels containing alcohol that can strip the skin’s naturally moisturizing oils, every time after washing your hands or using the hand sanitizer gel, it is important to use an approved moisturizer.

 Hand Hygiene/ Reflection